Crossing the Divide – Conference 11 October 2017

 This 1 day conference on the 11 October 2017 will help you better understand your role and how you can protect young people from abuse.

-Join us for a day of learning at the KCOM Stadium in Hull and explore those issues which impact teens and young adults the most.
+Join us for a day of learning at the KCOM Stadium in Hull and explore those issues which impact children and young adults the most.

 The day will be a mix of talks, workshops and will finish with a panel of experts ready to take your questions.